This article has been medically reviewed by Katrina Oliveros, MSN-ED, BSN

 Of course, microdosing is a science that should be personalized to your unique body, goals, and situation.

 Watch the video below to learn more about mushroom microdosing.

 Consider Third Wave’s Microdosing Course for a comprehensive guide to developing your own microdosing protocol.

 To legally access these transformative substances, consider exploring Third Wave’s Ultimate Guide to Sourcing Psychedelic Medicines.
 We hope you find what you’re looking for

 Humans have more common ancestry with fungi than any other kingdom; humans came from fungi and they are our elders.
 Mushrooms can kill us, feed us, send us on a spiritual journey, and they can heal us.
 At the microdose level, psilocybin does not have a noticeable effect.
 Instead, it has the potential to reduce anxiety, reduce irritability, increase cognitive function and creativity, increase sociability, provide a greater overall sense of wellbeing, and reduce the effects of aging.

-This combination of psilocybin, lions mane, and niacin has the potential to course correct the direction of humanity by promoting self-awareness, health, well being, and recognition of the interconnectedness of all life.
+This combination of psilocybin mushrooms, lion’s mane, and niacin has the potential to course-correct the direction of humanity by promoting self-awareness, health, well being, and recognition of the interconnectedness of all life.

 This blog article uses affiliate links.
 Third Wave receives a small percentage of the product price if you purchase through any affiliate links.
 Read our ethics and affiliates policy here.